scout-ch/docu/CONTRIBUTING.md

 Where
 - language: Language of your content (available: de, fr, it)
 - name: Name of your content (Give your content a short but meaningful name)
+- slug: Give your site a meaningful slug in English and use the same slug in all versions/languages of the site

 ### Images
 Images must be uploaded to `images/<folder>/yourimage.jpg`.
 Afterwards the image can be inserted into the article with the following markdown command: `[image name](/images/folder/yourimage.jpg)`.